Best Gaming Routers 2019 – Buying Guide and Router Reviews

 Easily the best router for PC gaming.
 Of the two models which reached for the top, the new Nighthawk X8 from Netgear gets our pick as the best high-end router for gamers, while the new RT-AC5300 from Asus performed well enough to earn mention as a remarkable alternative.
 We judged the top wireless coverage and polished firmware of Netgear to be more relevant to gamers’ needs than the faster transfer throughput and sophisticated management options of ASUS, but it doesn’t mean the latter didn’t have some winning aspects of its own.

-This model’s 6-port LAN cluster include a pair of aggregated ports, a feature similar to that of the most advanced options found on other advanced models.
-The hardware is of the latest tri-band design comprising a 4-stream radio-array with operating features such as active-antenna beamforming and MU-MIMO signaling.
+This model’s 6-port LAN cluster includes a pair of aggregated ports, a feature similar to that of the most advanced options found on other advanced models.
+The hardware is the latest tri-band design comprising a 4-stream radio-array with operating features such as active-antenna beamforming and MU-MIMO signaling.

 The router’s general design and build were exceptional, and its bluish external antenna clusters swiveled readily while keeping their set positions, something which its rivals would do well to copy.
 Its industrial styling and somewhat futuristic theme may not impress every owner and guest, but it’s still smart-looking enough to fit most any room.